56 Empowering Quotes For When Fighting For Your Marriage

 When it comes to fighting for your marriage, your real options lie with taking ownership of your side of the relationship and understanding what is yours to do and what is not.

-Today’s post is a list of my favorite quotes, which I’ve written or talked about over the years, to help you wrestle with the different dimensions of a difficult marriage.
+Today’s post is a list of my favorite quotes, which I’ve written or talked about over the years, to help you wrestle with the different dimensions of marriage.

 Enter inspiring quotes for when fighting for your marriage.

-So today’s quotes for when fighting for your marriage are for the wife who needs those middle-of-the-day reminders when she’s feeling overwhelmed and can barely remember what she’s fighting for.
+Today’s quotes for when fighting for your marriage are for the wife who needs those middle-of-the-day reminders to help her prioritize the important things.

-They are also for the wife who is in a mostly-healthy marriage but who needs to stay balanced – quick, digestible tips to keep your marriage steering in the right direction!
+They are also for the wife who is in a mostly-healthy marriage experiencing normal marriage issues but who needs to stay balanced – quick, digestible tips to keep you steering in the right direction!

-I hope these sayings motivate you to fight for your own health and for wholeness in your marriage.
+I hope these sayings motivate you to fight for your own health first, and for the wholeness in your marriage (if your spouse is willing to get whole.)

 Without further ado,